Shreya-L/ECS124-Theory-of-Bioinf/README.md

  The similarity value of the two strings is 21
  ```

-The above example is exactly the same for the needlemangap.pl script as well.
+The above example is exactly the same for the needlemanGap.pl script as well.